-Students must purchase required textbooks for degree programs through the Warner Pacific College Bookstore to assure appropriate editions and supplemental materials (See Tuition and Fees.)
-Textbooks are distributed to the classroom site one week prior to course start dates.
+Students must purchase required textbooks for degree programs through Warner Pacific College to assure appropriate editions and supplemental materials (See Tuition and Fees.)
+Textbooks are distributed to the classroom site one week prior to course start dates for regular cohort courses.
 It is strongly recommended that students who register for a course outside their regular cohort note their calendars for that course start date and textbook pick-up date.